ncovercash/MaterializeBot/README.md

 # MaterializeBot

 Github issue management bot orignally designed for Dogfalo/Materialize, but available for open use on any GitHub repository.
+If you want to use it, see the [credit](#credit) section.

 Table of Contents
 ===